sws144/quant-trading/P1-AnalyzeTrades/README.md

 ## Purpose

-Apply data science and analytics to a user's trading history into order to drive value
+Apply data science and analytics to a user's trading history to help user make better decisions

 ## Architecture